bayareala8s/training/non-technical/leadership/README.md

 3. **Can you give an example of how you foster a culture of continuous improvement within your team?**

- Certainly!
  Here’s a structured example response to the question about fostering a culture of continuous improvement within a team:

 ---